ElishaKay/JavaScript-Link-Shortener/README.md

 This script is meant to be used as a public URL shortener.
 If you want to use this script for personal use, you have to include some sort of authentication.

+<h3>Understanding Callback functions within JavaScript</h3>

+"For JavaScript to know when an asynchronous operation has a result (a result being either returned data or an error that occurred during the operation), it points to a function that will be executed once that result is ready.
+This function is what we call a “callback function”."

+source: <a href="https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee">"Getting to know asynchronous JavaScript: Callbacks, Promises and Async/Await"</a>

+To bring this point home, here is the flow of the logic.js file within this repo.

+Main Function Definition:

+function generateHash(onSuccess, onError, retryCount, url, request, response, con, vanity) {

+The Main Function In Action:

+generateHash(handleHash, hashError, 50, url, request, response, con, vanity);

+Other Function Definitions: i.e. What do the "handleHash" and "hashError functions actually do?"

+//The function that is executed when the hash has been created successfully. (i.e. onSuccess handler)

+function handleHash(hash, url, request, response, con){
+	//cons.add_query = 'INSERT INTO urls SET url = {URL}, segment = {SEGMENT}, ip = {IP}';
+	con.query(cons.add_query.replace("{URL}", con.escape(url)).replace("{SEGMENT}", con.escape(hash)).replace("{IP}", con.escape(getIP(request))), function(err, rows){
+		if(err){
+			console.log(err);
+		}
+	});
+	response.send(urlResult(hash, true, 100));
+}